MicrosoftDocs/bot-docs/includes/snippet-proactive-messages-intro-1.md

 Typically, each message that a bot sends to the user directly relates to the user's prior input.
-However, in some cases, a bot may need to send the user a message that is not directly related to the current topic of conversation.
+In some cases though, a bot may need to send the user a message that is not directly related to the current topic of conversation.
-These messages are called **proactive messages**.
+These types of messages are called **proactive messages**.

 Proactive messages can be useful in a variety of scenarios.
 If a bot sets a timer or reminder, it will need to notify the user when the time arrives.